benashford/redis-async-rs/README.md

 * Tokio-Redis - https://github.com/tokio-rs/tokio-redis - written as a demo of Tokio, by Tokio developers
 * Redis-RS - https://github.com/mitsuhiko/redis-rs - the most popular, but uses blocking I/O and isn't compatible with Tokio

-## Why a new Redis client?

-The primary goal is to teach myself Tokio.
-With a longer-term goal of achieving more than the two existing Redis clients listed above.
-For example, Tokio-Redis assumes that a Redis client receives one response to one request, which is true in most cases; however some Redis commands (e.g. the PUBSUB commands) result in infinite streams of data.
-A fully-functional Redis client needs to handle such things.

-Initially I'm focussing on single-server Redis instances, another long-term goal is to support Redis clusters.
-This would make the implementation more complex as it requires routing, and handling error conditions such as `MOVED`.

 ## Usage